Codoc-os/django-opensearch-dsl/docs/management.md

 positional arguments:
   {create,delete,rebuild}
-                        Whether you want to create, delete or rebuild the indices.
+                        Whether you want to create, update, delete or rebuild the indices.
+Update allow you to update your indices mappings if you modified them after creation.
+This should be done prior to indexing new document with dynamic mapping (enabled by default), a default mapping with probably the wrong type would be created for any new field.

   INDEX                 Only manage the given indices.

 optional arguments: